notsweting/AlternativeBot/README.md

 Bug reports are handled first on the support server (https://discord.gg/33utps9) however a better organized tracker is available at https://docs.google.com/spreadsheets/d/1GtvZwKXOMCfZYyvKtqxwZuzbDL-RJkvq_OkxLYN2IK4/edit#gid=0.

 License:
-Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)
+Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) For all files except `AltBotDataBase.db`.
+All rights reserved for file `AltBotDatabase.db`.